Old Bethel United Methodist ChurchCelebrating 223 Years of Christian Discipleship

 Thank you and God Bless!

-Due to the suspension of in-person worship services, Easter service will be held through conference call.
+Due to the suspension of in-person worship services, all services are held through conference call.
+For more information, please call the church office at 843-722-3470.

 Old Bethel News